 Chusquea culeou is a clumping bamboo that can be planted without fear of it spreading.
 Chusquea culeou is one of the best clumping bamboos for full sun in mild climates.
 It needs very well draining soil, and is not recommended for growing in containers.

 It is a very diverse species of bamboo, native to a wide range of Chile and Argentina.
 Notice the plant's different characteristics shown on the photos on this page.
-Middle page is a picture of an upright Chusquea culeou in Alameda, California.
-Below is a photo taken in Southern Chile.
-Bottom right is a reddish colored clone.
+The second images is a picture of an upright Chusquea culeou in Alameda, California.
+The third image is a photo taken in Southern Chile.
+The fourth image is a reddish colored clone.
 Chusquea culeou often shows a beautiful red blush to the canes, at sheath fall.
-There are several other unnamed variations of this species we have growing at our nursery, while not vastly different, each one has is own unique shape, color, or leaf pattern.
+There are several other unnamed variations of this species we have growing at our nursery; while not vastly different, each one has is own unique shape, color, or leaf pattern.